Ali Pahlavan: With the Arian band (1998–2015)

 Being on top of the charts in Iran, Arian decided to go beyond the borders and hold concerts worldwide.
 They traveled to Canada, Europe, USA and some Asian countries.
 They performed a lot of successful concerts world wide.
 At one point, the band sold more than 54,000 tickets for one of their concerts in less than six hours.
 Touring Europe, they met Chris De Burgh and produced a Persian-English version of his song "The Words I Love You".

 Ali also published a book containing the chords and vocal notes of the Arian Band's songs.
 The book is called: The Arian Band Easy Guitar Songs.

-Solo career (2014–present)
+Solo career

-Ali moved to Australia and started his career as a solo artist.
-He has released the following songs: